Pittsburgh International Airport: US Airways hub

 In August 2001, the airport had its busiest month ever with 2 million passengers and an average of 633 daily flights, and was on track for 2001 to be its busiest year ever.
-Then the September 11 attacks harmed the aviation industry, and US Air in particular, setting in motion the decline of Pittsburgh as a hub.
-US Air began slashing jobs a week after the attacks and filed for chapter 11 bankruptcy reorganization in 2002.
+Then the September 11 attacks harmed the aviation industry, and US Airways in particular, setting in motion the decline of Pittsburgh as a hub.
+US Airways began slashing jobs a week after the attacks and filed for chapter 11 bankruptcy reorganization in 2002.
 High operating costs at the airport put the US Airways hub in Pittsburgh at a serious disadvantage.
 By 2003, US Airways was reported to be running a $40 million loss per year ($ present day dollars) operating its hub at Pittsburgh, while also paying roughly 80% of the new airport's $673 million debt ($ present day dollars) stemming from its requested construction of the new terminals.

-Just before emerging from bankruptcy in 2003, US Air canceled its leases at Pittsburgh without any notice to airport and county officials, a move that former Allegheny County Airport Authority executive director said was "completely immoral and unethical" in a 2021 interview.
-US Air filed for bankruptcy again in September 2004.
+Just before emerging from bankruptcy in 2003, US Airways canceled its leases at Pittsburgh without any notice to airport and county officials, a move that former Allegheny County Airport Authority executive director said was "completely immoral and unethical" in a 2021 interview.
+US Airways filed for bankruptcy again in September 2004.
 Two months later, the carrier ceased service to London-Gatwick and Frankfurt, leaving the airport without any flights to Europe.
 After failed negotiations to lower landing fees and debt obligations, the airline announced in December 2004 that it would be reducing operations at Pittsburgh, shifting hub operations to Charlotte and Philadelphia.
 By the end of 2005, the airline had eliminated 7,000 jobs while continuing to operate roughly 200 flights per day, mostly domestic.
 A year later, US Airways had only about 170 flights per day to and from Pittsburgh, most being domestic flights.

 Unrelenting flight and job cuts continued through the decade; accompanied by the airline's closure of Concourse E on the Landside Terminal and a portion of Concourse A on the Airside Terminal.
-In 2007, US Air's market share in Pittsburgh dropped below 40% for the first time since the airport's expansion in 1992.
+In 2007, US Airways' market share in Pittsburgh dropped below 40% for the first time since the airport's expansion in 1992.
 By the end of the decade, US Airways had reduced to 68 flights per day, operating from ten gates on Concourse B, and one US Airways Club location.
 Numerous US Airways ticketing and customer service counters were abandoned, and 15 gates on Concourse A and B were sealed off from the rest of the airport.
 Pittsburgh's air traffic bottomed out in 2013 with 7.8 million passengers and 36 destinations.